Kam0797/samp-site/README.md

+# Wierder Inc.

+The site is live [here](https://kam0797.github.io/samp-site)
 ### Heyyo

-This is a mock site design , it would get updates now and then.
+Landing page of a fictional company, Primarily focussed on responsive design and adaptive colors

 You're welcome to give opinions/ideas[or whatever] on design, performance etc.
 Send them to me at gv.kamal2003@gmail.com❤️